Mher-DeLight/ArgueWithCpp/README.md

 };
 ```
 The brackets after a statement but before its semicolon represents a scope where the statements inside will only be invoked if the outer statement is also passed.
 Statements marked with `required` will make the program throw if not passed.
+### ArgueWithCpp Compiler (argwc-comp)
+The ArgueWithCpp compiler is a arwc-to-C++ transpiler to allow packacing the Grammar file directly with the executable.
+[Download it from here.](https://github.com/Mher-DeLight/ArgwcCompiler) Then put it in your `~/.bin`, `~/.local/bin`, or if you have root access, `/usr/local/bin`.
+Then write your ArgueWithCpp file and compile it with `argwc-comp /path/to/your/grammarfile.awc /path/to/your/src/directory/argfile.h`.
+Then include it from the C++ file and use it as [above](#example-snipper).